danielfdickinson/image-handling-mod-hugo-dfd/README.md

 ### Prerequisites

 1. You must have in directory containing a hugo site (e.g. such as created by `hugo new site <directory>`).
-2. You must have a recent version of Go installed (see section [Prequisite in 'Use Hugo Modules' in the Hugo documentation](https://gohugo.io/hugo-modules/use-modules/#prerequisite)).
+2. You must have a recent version of Go installed (see section [Prerequisite in 'Use Hugo Modules' in the Hugo documentation](https://gohugo.io/hugo-modules/use-modules/#prerequisite)).
 3. The site must be initialized as a Hugo module (see ['Initialize a New Module' in the Hugo documentation](https://gohugo.io/hugo-modules/use-modules/#initialize-a-new-module), or the output of `hugo mod init`).
 4. Before the site will build correctly, [you will also need a theme installed](https://gohugo.io/getting-started/quick-start/#step-3-add-a-theme).